CaptTofu/ansible-galera/README.md

 Very simple.

-1. ansible-galaxy install --force --roles-path=/where/ever/you/want/your/roles CaptTofu.ansible-galera
+1. ansible-galaxy install --force --roles-path=/where/ever/you/want/your/roles CaptTofu.galera

 2. Add three galera hosts to your ansible hosts file